 According to evidence presented at the guilty plea, the defendants admitted to stealing $17,730 from banks in Louisiana and Texas.
 Herrin admitted to entering three banks wearing a disguise.
 After entering the banks, Herrin would point what looked like a handgun at a teller and present the teller with a note saying to hand over strapped bundles of 100 and 20 dollar bills or she would shoot the bank employees.
 Herrin left each bank in a car driven by Crew.
 The robberies occurred on February 13, 2012 at an Iberia Bank in Kinder, La., February 28, 2012 at a Citizens National Bank in Henderson, Texas, and March 15, 2012 at a MidSouth Bank in Sulphur, La.

-The Federal Bureau of Investigation and the Kinder, Sulphur, and Henderson, Texas police departments investigated the case, and Assistant U.S. Attorney Joseph T. Mickel prosecuted the case.
+The FBI and the Kinder, Sulphur, and Henderson, Texas police departments investigated the case, and Assistant U.S. Attorney Joseph T. Mickel prosecuted the case.

 According to evidence presented in court, Sewell was at a party taking place at an unoccupied residence on the Fort Polk Military base on July 18, 2012.
 While at the party, he had sexual contact with a 13-year-old and a 14-year-old girl at different times that night.
 He admitted to providing alcohol to the minors attending the party.

-The U.S. Army Criminal Investigation Command and the Federal Bureau of Investigation conducted the investigation.
+The U.S. Army Criminal Investigation Command and the FBI conducted the investigation.
 Assistant U.S. Attorney Daniel J. McCoy prosecuted the case.

 MEXICAN NATIONAL SENTENCED FOR ILLEGAL RE-ENTRY, FAILURE TO REGISTER AS A SEX OFFENDER